Hypersensitivity type may be- Type I Allergy

 These pollen proteins are found in many common fruits and vegetables, as well as some spices, tree nuts and legumes (scroll below to see some common places it can come from), all leading to an allergic reaction.

-While considered a mild form of a food allergy, Oral Allergy Syndrome in some cases, especially with cross-reaction, can lead to severe symptoms.
+While it may be considered a mild form of a food allergy, Oral Allergy Syndrome in some cases, especially with cross-reaction, can lead to severe symptoms.

 SYMPTOMS